-After a forgetful first half, Crystal Palace put Watford's defense to the test in the second period with Manuel Almunia pulling off a string of impressive saves to take the game into extra time.
+After a forgettable first half, Crystal Palace put Watford's defence to the test in the second period with Manuel Almunia pulling off a string of impressive saves to take the game into extra-time.

-Julian Speroni remarkably denied Troy Deeney the chance to grab the lead during an energy-sapping extra 30 minutes before Marco Cassetti hung out a tired leg, bringing down Wilfried Zaha and allowing Phillips to cooly dispatch the 120 million-pound penalty, sparking euphoric scenes among the Palace supporters at Wembley Stadium.
+Julian Speroni remarkably denied Troy Deeney the chance to grab the lead during an energy-sapping extra 30 minutes before Cassetti hung out a tired leg, bringing down Wilfried Zaha and allowing Phillips to coolly dispatch the £120 million penalty, sparking euphoric scenes among the Palace supporters.

-Zaha overcame an ankle knock to make Ian Holloway's starting lineup, but Palace arrived at Wembley without their topscorer Glenn Murray, who suffered a cruciate ligament injury prior to the playoffs.
+Zaha overcame an ankle knock to make Ian Holloway's starting line-up but Palace arrived at Wembley without their top scorer Glenn Murray, who suffered a cruciate ligament injury in the first leg of the play-off semi-final against Brighton.
 Aaron Wilbraham led the attack with veteran frontman Phillips starting on the bench.

-Gianfranco Zola had no new injury worries from the dramatic win over Leicester in their playoff semifinal.
-The Italian opted for Daniel Pudil over Matt Briggs in defense, while Deeney again partnered Player of the Year Matej Vydra in attack.
+Gianfranco Zola had no new injury worries from the dramatic win over Leicester in their play-off semi-final.
+The Italian opted for Daniel Pudil over Matt Briggs in defence, while Deeney again partnered Player of the Year Matej Vydra in attack.

-The magnitude of the occassion contributed to a very tentative first half.
+The magnitude of the occasion contributed to a very tentative first half.
 Between them, both Palace and Watford only managed a single meaningful shot in the entire first period.

-Zaha, who will head to Manchester United next season, provided the occasional exciting run without ever really threatening to score in a half where defenders had their way.
+Zaha provided the occasional exciting run without ever really threatening to score in a half where defenders were definitely on top.

 Wilbraham was played clear through on goal but he elected to cut back on to his left foot inside the box, perhaps due to a lack of pace, allowing Almunia to rush off his line and block the shot.

-Watford had the Spanish goalkeeper to thank for keeping the score level again moments later as he denied Stuart O'Keefe and Wilbraham, once more, within the space of a few minutes with two fantastic reaction saves from close range.
+The Hornets again had the Spanish goalkeeper to thank for keeping them level moments later as he denied Stuart O'Keefe and Wilbraham, once more, within the space of a few minutes with two fantastic reaction saves from close range.

 A final gilt-edged chance once again fell to the wasteful Wilbraham.
 Zaha cut in from the right flank to thread a clever ball into the striker but he was kept out by Almunia for the third time.
 The former Arsenal goalkeeper got down low to make another impressive save using his feet.

-An audacious overhead kick and a shot dragged wide from range, both from Deeney, were the best Watford could manage before the referee signalled the end of normal time.
+An audacious overhead kick and a shot dragged wide from range, both from Deeney, was the best Watford could manage before the referee signalled the end of normal time.

-The breakthrough finally came at the end of the first period of extra time, as Cassetti hauled down Zaha in the area, awarding Palace a penalty and an opportunity to go ahead.
+The breakthrough finally came at the end of the first period of extra-time.
+Marco Cassetti hung out a tired leg to bring down Zaha in the area and award Palace an injury-time penalty.

-Phillips, a former Watford striker, made no mistake in dispatching the spot kick.
-Using his experience to remain cool, Phillips fired the ball into the top corner past Almunia, sending the Eagles' supporters into raptures.
+Former Watford striker Phillips, made no mistake in dispatching the spot-kick - using all his experience to remain cool, firing the ball into the top corner past Almunia and sending the Eagles' supporters into raptures.